New Centre of Attention

-Marketing Manchester needed a brand new, high profile destination for their visitor information centre, prominently located in Piccadilly Gardens, Manchester’s main visitor gateway.
-By putting the needs of the end user at the forefront of the design, we realised this was an opportunity to transform the traditional visitor centre experience.
+Marketing Manchester required a high-profile destination for their new Visitor Information Centre, prominently located in Piccadilly Gardens – the city’s primary gateway.
+By focusing on the needs of the visitor, the design team identified an opportunity to transform the traditional visitor centre into an immersive and dynamic experience.

 “The city’s new port of call for visitors is the best of its kind in the country.”